Actindo-AG/Documentation/Channels/Integration/01b_Shopify.md

 7. If necessary, configure the following settings:
   + Click the *Select default Tax Class* drop-down list and select a tax class that will be set as default tax class for the offer import if no tax class could be found for the offer, neither within Shopify nor within *Omni-Channel*.
 All available tax classes are displayed in the list.
-  + Enter the shopify collection names you want to assign a certain tax class to in the field of the corresponding tax class within the *Save the title of the collections for each Tax Class here* section.
+  + Enter the Shopify collection names you want to assign a certain tax class to in the field of the corresponding tax class within the *Save the title of the collections for each Tax Class here* section.
 For each available tax class, a single field is displayed.

   > [Info] When importing the offers, the respective tax class is assigned to all products within collections specified in the corresponding tax class field.
 If a collection is not specified in any of the tax class fields, the default tax class specified in the *Select default Tax Class* drop-down list is applied to all products of this collection.